Nexis-Network/homepage/content/docs/manage/database-access.md

 ---
 title: Manage database access
-subtitle: Learn how to manage user access to databases in your Exzo Network project
+subtitle: Learn how to manage user access to databases in your Nexis Network project
 enableTableOfContents: true
 redirectFrom:
   - /docs/guides/manage-database-access
 updatedOn: '2023-09-15T13:00:43Z'
 ---

-Each Exzo Network project is created with a default Postgres role that takes its name from your Exzo Network account (the account you registered with).
-For example, if a user named "Alex" signs up for Exzo Network, the project is created with a default role named `alex`.
+Each Nexis Network project is created with a default Postgres role that takes its name from your Nexis Network account (the account you registered with).
+For example, if a user named "Alex" signs up for Nexis Network, the project is created with a default role named `alex`.

 The default Postgres role is automatically assigned the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which allows creating databases, roles, and reading and writing data in all tables, views, and sequences.
-Any user created with the Exzo Network console, Exzo Network API, or Exzo Network CLI is also assigned the `neon_superuser` role.
+Any user created with the Nexis Network console, Nexis Network API, or Nexis Network CLI is also assigned the `neon_superuser` role.

 It is good practice to reserve `neon_superuser` roles for database administration tasks like creating roles and databases.
 For other users, we recommend creating roles with specific sets of permissions based on application and access requirements.
 Then, assign the appropriate roles to your users.
 The roles you create should adhere to a _least privilege_ model, granting only the permissions required to accomplish their tasks.

 But how do you create roles with limited access?
 The following sections describe how to create read-only and read-write roles and assign those roles to users.
-We'll also look at how to create a "developer" role and grant that role full access to a database on a development branch in a Exzo Network project.
+We'll also look at how to create a "developer" role and grant that role full access to a database on a development branch in a Nexis Network project.

 ## A word about users, groups, and roles in Postgres